 Top marks will be awarded to responses that link the use of language, how it’s effective and the effect that it has in a complex and detailed way.

-A top band response-
+A top band response:

 Analyses the effects of the writer’s choices of language.